yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/CSS_Questions.md

 > -> To make this element horizongally center is add margin : auto.<br/>
 <br/>

-3. Please Explain What Is Sprite Image?
+:white_check_mark: 3.
+Please Explain What Is Sprite Image?

-> - sprite is a collection of images put into a single image.
+> - Sprite image is a collection of images put into a single image.
 To display the image you can set height, width and background position.<br/>

-3.1 When Can Use It?
+:white_check_mark: 3.1 When Can Use It?
 > - Use sprite image will reduce the number of server requests when you have multiple images/icons.
 <p align="center">
 <img src="img/google.png" alt="sprite_image" title="sprite_image">